sdziallas/comp55/docs/labs/14-Test.md

 Notice that what you see is java code, with a couple of minor differences which I'll go over.
-The first thing you may notice is this ```import static``` command on line 3, which is slightly different than import.
+The first thing you may notice is this ```import static``` command, which is slightly different than import.
-As you know ```import``` allows us to specify and use libraries, so you would be aware that there is a class called *Test.java* and once we import it we can then use it in our file, Java knows where to look.
+As you know ```import``` allows us to specify and use libraries, so we  we can then use them in our file.
 ```import static``` allows us to use methods and variables that are declared
 ```public static``` without having to use the qualifier.
 So in this case,